 1. Astor Wines & Spirits: 399 Lafayette Street, New York, NY 10003

-While they do have as extensive of a collection as Park Avenue, they do have a large selection.
+While they don’t have an extensive collection like Park Avenue, they do have a very large selection.
 Astor carries almost every major scotch brand and then some that you would know of.
 They also have a cabinet of rare whiskies which are hard to find.
 Astor has an edge over Park Avenue because the store is so comfortable and cavernous.
 You can peruse their wall of single malts at your own leisure and read each of the bottles if you so please.
 They also have regular free tastings with brand ambassadors and distribution representatives.
 Astor takes the number one spot because they have an extensive whisky collection with some of the most affordable prices in Manhattan.